-Twenty-six years later, Kildrummy is still building flexible systems that fit our customers’ policies and practices, because we believe in exceptional projects and exceptional service.
+Twenty-nine years later, Kildrummy is still building flexible systems that fit our customers’ policies and practices, because we believe in exceptional projects and exceptional service.
 That’s why our customers trust our software to manage trillions of dollars in project cost world-wide.

 Kildrummy’s founders shared a belief that if the level of service we provide is high enough, the bottom line will take care of itself.
 That may not be conventional wisdom, but over the decades it has proven to be true.

 Kildrummy’s software was already unusually flexible in the early 1990s.
 Our current software, sold under the broad banner of “Kildrummy® CostMANAGEMENT”, is exceptionally flexible.

 With flexible software we can provide a thorough, lasting solution to whatever problem our client is facing and thereby minimise or even eliminate the need for ongoing fee-earning consultancy.
 This is an approach unique to Kildrummy.

 Kildrummy itself works with a high degree of mutual trust.
 We have been together for decades and we trust each other implicitly to deliver what we promise.
 We organise ourselves and our processes effectively, but there is very little top-down management – most imperatives originate with a client, not a company director.

 Where does the name Kildrummy come from?

 Kildrummy is a beautiful Aberdeenshire village that stands on a main communication route between the Scottish Highlands and the North Sea.